Walt Disney World Essentials

 2. Stroller

+If you have young kids, a stroller is an absolute must.
 When our son was three, we took him on his first trip to Disney and I debated if we should bring a stroller for him.
 At his age, he was walking nearly everywhere and never really used a stroller.
-This however was ABSOLUTELY NECESSARY!
-If you have a child under the age of five, I 100% recommend using a stroller. at Disney, you walk an average of 10-12 miles per day.
+At Disney though, you walk an average of 10-12 miles per day.
 Little toddler legs just can’t handle that amount of walking.

 The added benefit of taking a stroller is that it provides an easy place for kids to relax and get out of the sun.
-My stepson would take naps in his stroller which prevented us from having to go back to the room in the middle of the day.
-It also makes navigating through crowds so much easier since it is easy to keep track of where kids are.
-Strollers also provide an immense amount of extra space that I actually miss now that my kids are older.
-Strollers make it easy to carry all your other items like snacks or ponchos.
+My son would take naps in his stroller, which prevented us from having to go back to the room in the middle of the day.
+Strollers also make navigating through crowds so much easier since it is easy to keep track of your kid and not lose them in the sea of people.

 Hot Tip: Strollers have to park outside of each ride.
-Tie a a bright ribbon to your stroller to make it easy to find in the sea of strollers.
+Sometimes cast members might move them as well to make more space.
+Tie a a bright ribbon to your stroller to make it easy to find when you get off the ride.

 3. Fanny pack